ISanjeevKumar/ISanjeevKumar/README.md

 ### 👋 Hi, I’m @ISanjeevKumar

- - 7.3 years of experience in the field of IT with focus on Automation Testing
- - Proficient in Web Automation using Selenium WebDriver, Protractor, WebDriverIO, Playwright and Cypress
- - Proficient in Desktop Apps Automation using WinAppDriver and HP QTP
- - Proficient in API automation using RestSharp, Restassured and HttpClient
- - Proficient in Security Testing using OWASP ZAP tool
- - Performance testing using Gatling and K6
- - Mobile Test automation using Appium
- - Furthermore, I am a blogger and I write about my experiences and learnings on Medium.
+With 7.3 years of experience in the field of IT, I specialize in Automation Testing.
+I am also a blogger and I write about my experiences and learnings.

 ## Skills
 - [x] Cypress with TypeScript and JavaScript